c0d3n4m3-k1ds-n3xt-d00r/my-blog.github.io/_posts/2022-05-06-Merge-The-Tools.md

 ## HackerRank: Merge The Tools (Medium)

-I just wanna say, it feels nice to get a problem done in once a while.
+I just wanna say, it feels nice to be distracted and get a problem done in once a while.

 I have been so frustrated with the Minion Game and the technical issues with the autograder in this Python learning website that it started to be a bit demotivated for me to finish my daily coding goal.